ComputingVictor/Insurance-Company-Benchmark-Practice/README.md

 - `data`:
     - `Raw`: Documents downloaded from the source of the dataset.
-    - `Processed` data: Data dictionay processed.
+    - `Processed data`: Data dictionay processed.

 - `docs`: Complementary files of the notebook with functions ( Py files).
 - `html`: Notebooks exported as html files.